Women's Army Corps: History

 A physical training manual titled "You Must Be Fit" was published by the War Department in July 1943, aimed at bringing the women recruits to top physical standards.
 The manual begins by naming the responsibility of the women: "Your Job: To Replace Men.
 Be Ready To Take Over."
-It cited the commitment of women to the war effort in England, Russia, Germany and Japan, and emphasized that the WAC recruits must be physically able to take on any job assigned to them.
+It cited women's commitment to the war effort in Britain, Russia, Germany and Japan, and emphasized that the WAC recruits must be physically able to take on any job.
 The fitness manual was state-of-the-art for its day, with sections on warming up and progressive body-weight strength-building exercises for the arms, legs, stomach, neck and back.
-It included a section on designing a personal fitness routine after basic training and concluded with "The Army Way to Health and Added Attractiveness" with advice on skin care, make-up and hair styles.
+It included a section on designing a personal fitness routine after basic training and concluded with "The Army Way to Health and Added Attractiveness" with advice on skincare, make-up, and hairstyles.

 Inept publicity and the poor appearance of the WAAC/WAC uniform, especially in comparison to that of the other services, handicapped recruiting efforts.
 A resistance by senior Army commanders was overcome by the efficient service of WAACs in the field, but the attitude of men in the rank and file remained generally negative and hopes that up to a million men could be replaced by women never materialized.
 The United States Army Air Forces became an early and staunch supporter of regular military status for women in the army.

-About 150,000 American women eventually served in the WAAC and WAC during World War II.
+In September 1945, the total strength of WAC was 86,541, among them 5,694 were officers, 60 were warrant officers and 80,787 were enlisted personnel.
 While the conservative opinion in the leadership of the Army was initially opposed to women serving in uniform, as was public opinion, the shortage of men necessitated a new policy.

-While most women served stateside, some went to various places around the world, including Europe, North Africa, and New Guinea.
+While most women served stateside, some went to various places worldwide, including Europe, North Africa, and New Guinea.
 For example, WACs landed on Normandy Beach just a few weeks after the initial invasion.
+One of the most famous WAAC/WAC units to serve in the North African and Mediterranean theaters was the 6669th Headquarters Platoon, assigned to Lieutenant General Mark W. Clark's Fifth Army.
+The unit consisted of 10 telephone operators, 7 clerks, 16 clerk-typists, 10 stenographers and 1 administrative clerk.